-Dana Point to Santa Monica on California Highway One
+Pacific Coast Highway from Dana Point to Santa Monica

-If you want to travel California Highway One from end to end, or if you're the type who goes down a street just to see what's there, there's plenty to explore along the Pacific Coast Highway in the Los Angeles Metropolitan area.
+But if you want to travel California State Route 1 from end to end, or if you are the type who goes down a street just to see what's there, there's plenty to explore along the Pacific Coast Highway in the Los Angeles Metropolitan area.
 While driving this stretch, food is easy to find as is gasoline (and anything else you might need).

 Pacific Coast Highway in Orange County

 Technically, Orange County is considered a suburb or part of the LA Metropolitan area.
-Pacific Coast Highway's south end is at I-5 in Dana Point.
+Pacific Coast Highway's southern terminus is at Interstate 5 in Dana Point.
 It runs 40 miles between there and the Los Angeles County line just north of Seal Beach.

 Pacific Coast Highway in Los Angeles County

-North of Seal Beach, PCH crosses the Los Angeles County line.
-This part of our guide ends at Santa Monica, 35 miles north of there.
+North of Seal Beach, the PCH crosses the Los Angeles County line.
+From here, you will continue another 35 miles to Santa Monica.

-North of LAX, the highway becomes Lincoln Blvd. through Marina Del Rey, Venice Beach, and Santa Monica.
+North of Los Angeles International Airport, the highway becomes Lincoln Boulevard through Marina Del Rey, Venice Beach, and Santa Monica.
 However, it seldom gives even a glimpse of the Pacific Ocean.
-What it does give is a peek at a cross section of Southern California life as it passes used car lots, car washes, apartment buildings, and strip malls.
-On the west side of Long Beach, it will even take you past an oil refinery.
+What it does give is a peek at a cross-section of southern California life as it passes used car lots, car washes, apartment buildings, and strip malls.
+On the west side of Long Beach, the road will even take you past an oil refinery.

 For a better ocean view and a more scenic glimpse of Southern California beach life, take a detour in South Redondo Beach.
-Go west on I Street from Pacific Coast Highway, then turn north and stay as close to the water as you can (Esplanade to Catalina Avenue).
+Go west on Avenue I from Pacific Coast Highway, then turn north and stay as close to the water as you can (Esplanade to Catalina Avenue).
 Once you take the scenic route along the water, you can hook right back onto State Route 1.
 Once you've reached Santa Monica continue driving on the Pacific Coast Highway up through Malibu—this next stretch is where you start to see the scenic PCH from countless Hollywood movies.

 Road Map from Dana Point to Santa Monica